Pile integrity testing

 - Determine unknown pile lengths.

-We perform the sonic-echo test following the NF P 94-160-2 standard and the transient response test following the NF P 94-160-4 standard.
+We perform the sonic-echo test following the NF P 94-160-2 standard and the impulse response test following the NF P 94-160-4 standard.
 Both tests also comply with the U.S. ASTM D5882 norm.
 Furthermore, our tests follow the U.K. ICE Specification for Piling and Embedded Retaining Walls (3rd edition, chapters B15-C15).